efmkoene/efmkoene.github.io/_posts/2021-01-11-political-stances-and-stand-offs.md

 tags: [politics, neuroscience, psychology]
 ---

+The topic of this blog is to investigate the following question:
 {: .box-note}
-My question is: where do people's political stances come from; and how can they change (if at all)?
+Where do people's political stances come from; and how can they change (if at all)?

+Political stances are, probably, the biggest source of disagreement and conflict in humans.